Windows Remote Desktop Server Login

 Login from Linux/Unix

-Please consult the manpage of xfreerdp for different commandline options.
+Consult the manpage of xfreerdp (man xfreerdp) for different command-line options.

-The Windows RDS Server is only reachable from inside the D-PHYS network but you can tunnel your Remote Desktop session with SSLVPN or SSH.
+The Windows RDS Server is only reachable from inside the D-PHYS network but you can tunnel your Remote Desktop session with VPN or SSH.

 Connect by VPN

-The recommended and easiest method is to start VPN before connecting to our RDS Server.
+The recommended and easiest method is to start VPN before connecting to our Remote Desktop Server.